AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * PC users: Likely have 8 GB - 16 GB RAM.
 Variable CPU.

-* Before you engage in integrating machine, deep and reinforcement learning models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).
+* Before you engage in integrating models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).

 * The content of this page and its links are licensed under the DataPredict™ library's [Terms And Conditions](TermsAndConditions.md).
 This includes the codes shown in the links below.